Difference Between Assessed Value vs Market Value

 Let us discuss some of the major differences between Assessed Value vs Market Value:

-- The market value of a property, simply put, is the price of the property a buyer is willing to pay for it and the seller is ready to accept the same proposal.
-On the other hand, the assessed value is the value assigned by a tax assessor, who is appointed by the municipal corporation of the district in order to collect property tax.
+- Simply put, the market value of a property is the price of the property a buyer is willing to pay for, and the seller is ready to accept the same proposal.
+The municipal corporation of the district appoints a tax assessor to assign the assessed value, which is the value used to collect property tax.

 The factors affecting the market value could be: